homogenizing herd level antigenic fixation

 this may have very serious implications.

-clearly, i am starting to speculate and extrapolate here. i’m not sure anything like this setup has every happened in humans before. these are going to be some scary questions and concepts. i’m not trying to run around like chicken little or over-amplify the risk, but i also think this needs to be elevated to the realm of serious discussion.
+clearly, i am starting to speculate and extrapolate here. i’m not sure anything like this setup has ever happened in humans before. these are going to be some scary questions and concepts. i’m not trying to run around like chicken little or over-amplify the risk, but i also think this needs to be elevated to the realm of serious discussion.

 so, i’m going to lay out these hypotheses as best i can given the key salients as i understand them and and try to thread the needle between getting to the marrow of the issue and veering into unsubstantiated fear narratives rooted in corner cases.